peteroupc/html3dutil/doc/tutorial-glmath.md

 There are two conventions of 3D coordinate systems, left-handed and
 right-handed:

-* In a _left-handed_ coordinate system, the positive Z axis points _away from the viewer_ whenever the positive X axis points to the right and the positive Y axis points up.
+* In a _left-handed_ coordinate system, the positive Z axis points _forward from the "eye"_ whenever the positive X axis points to the right and the positive Y axis points up.
-* In a _right-handed_ coordinate system, the positive Z axis points _toward the viewer_ whenever the positive X axis points to the right and the positive Y axis points up.
+* In a _right-handed_ coordinate system, the positive Z axis points _backward from the "eye"_ whenever the positive X axis points to the right and the positive Y axis points up.

 To show this more visually, point one hand's thumb to your right and its index finger up, and bend the other three fingers halfway down.
 In a